Inverse limit: Algebraic objects

 The inverse limit $A$ comes equipped with natural projections π_{i}: A → A_{i} which pick out the ith component of the direct product for each $i$ in $I$.
 The inverse limit and the natural projections satisfy a universal property described in the next section.

 This same construction may be carried out if the $A_i$'s are sets, semigroups, topological spaces, rings, modules (over a fixed ring), algebras (over a fixed ring), etc., and the homomorphisms are morphisms in the corresponding category.
 The inverse limit will also belong to that category.
+More generally, this construction applies when the $A_i$ belong to a variety in the sense of universal algebra, that is, a type of algebraic structures, whose axioms are unconditional (fields do not form an algebra, since zero does not have a multiplicative inverse).